PacktPublishing/Becoming-a-Rockstar-SRE/Chapter-7/data-analysis-simulation-lab.md

 * Python and pip

-1. To install `python` and `pip`, check the documentation [here](https://www.python.org/downloads/).
+1. To install `python` and `pip`, check the documentation [here](https://www.python.org/downloads/)

 ### Configuration

 * Python

-1. Install `NumPy` package with the following command:
+1. Install `NumPy` package with the following command

   * `pip install numpy`

-2. Install `matplotlbi` library with this command:
+2. Install `matplotlbi` library with this command

   * `pip install matplolib`